ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

-        As opposed to :term:`Facts`, variables are names of values (they can be simple scalar values -- integers, booleans, strings) or complex ones (dictionaries/hashes, lists) that can be used in templates and :term:`playbooks`.
+        As opposed to :term:`Facts`, variables are names of values (they can be simple scalar values -- integers, booleans, strings) or complex ones (dictionaries/hashes, lists) that can be used in templates and :term:`playbooks <Playbooks>`.
 They are declared things, not things that are inferred from the remote system's current state or nature (which is what Facts are).

     YAML
-        Ansible does not want to force people to write programming language code to automate infrastructure, so Ansible uses YAML to define :term:`playbook <playbooks>` configuration languages and also variable files.
+        Ansible does not want to force people to write programming language code to automate infrastructure, so Ansible uses YAML to define :term:`playbook <Playbooks>` configuration languages and also variable files.
 YAML is nice because it has a minimum of syntax and is very clean and easy for people to skim.
 It is a good data format for configuration files and humans, but also machine readable.
 Ansible's